Annas-Furquan-Pasha/Dijkstra-CPP/README.md

 # Dijkstra-CPP
-It is a dijkstra algorithm in C++
+it is a dijkstra algorithm in c++

-It is a Dijstra Algorithm to find single source shortest path in C++
+it is a Dijstra Algorithm to find single source shortest path in c++